natalieagus/50005/docs/Problem Set/03-processes.md

 ## The Case of the Shared Counter (mmap edition)

-You and your best friend refactor the previous program to try **actual shared memory**.
+You now refactor the previous program to try **actual shared memory**.
 You use `mmap()` to create a `counter` that both parent and child can access and modify.
 Here's the updated code:

 ```c
 #include <stdio.h>